Judaism 101 Classes

 • It is difficult to build cohesion on-line.
 Break time in person allows for community building and connections.

 The Silicon Valley JCC in Los Gatos offers a one year Intro course that is a collaboration between 4 synagogues and the JCC, and is co-taught by the clergy from each sponsoring shul.
 Each synagogue uses the class as a step in the conversion process, although there is no expectation that class members will convert and the class is open to all.
-Typically the classes rotate between locations, though during spring 2020 the classes were held online.
+Typically, the classes rotate between locations.
 Classes begin with a half hour of Hebrew, taught by a local Hebrew instructor.

-Advertising: Each organization publicized the course on its website, and handled its own marketing.
+Advertising: Each organization publicized the course on its own website, and handled its own marketing.

 Program Cost: $180